ASAP-MAC/MazmanianS_MoiseyenkoA/README.md

  - Zenodo link, once available

- - SRA link
+ - SRA: PRJNA1259538

- - preprint link
+ - preprint link, once available

- - paper link
+ - paper link, once available

 # *Faecalibacterium prausnitzii*, depleted in the Parkinson’s disease microbiome, improves motor deficits in $\alpha$-synuclein overexpressing mice

-Anastasiya Moiseyenko, Giacomo Antonello, Aubrey Schonhoff, Kaelyn Long, Joseph Boktor, Blake Dirks, Anastasiya Oguienko, Alex Villoria-Winnett, Rustem Ismagilov, Rosa Krajmalnik-Brown, Nicola Segata, Levi Waldron, Sarkis K. Mazmanian
+Anastasiya Moiseyenko, Giacomo Antonello, Aubrey M. Schonhoff, Joseph C. Boktor, Kaelyn Long, Blake Dirks, Anastasiya D. Oguienko, Alexander Viloria Winnett, Patrick Simpson, Dorsa Daeizadeh, Rustem F. Ismagilov, Rosa Krajmalnik-Brown, Nicola Segata, Levi D. Waldron, and Sarkis K. Mazmanian

+Abstract: Gut microbiome composition is altered in Parkinson’s disease (PD), a neurodegenerative disorder characterized by motor dysfunction and frequently accompanied by gastrointestinal (GI) symptoms.
+Notably, microbial taxa with anti-inflammatory properties are consistently depleted in PD patients compared to controls.
+To explore whether specific gut bacteria may be disease-protective, we assembled a microbial consortium of 8 human-associated taxa that are reduced in individuals with PD across multiple cohorts and geographies.
+Treatment of a-synuclein overexpressing (Thy1-ASO) mice, an animal model of PD, with this consortium improved motor and GI deficits.
+A single bacterial species from this consortium, Faecalibacterium prausnitzii, was sufficient to correct gut microbiome deviations in Thy1-ASO mice, induce anti-inflammatory immune responses, and promote protective colonic gene expression profiles.
+Accordingly, oral treatment with F. prausnitzii robustly ameliorated motor and GI symptoms, and reduced a-synuclein aggregates in the brain.
+These findings support the emerging hypothesis for functional contributions by the microbiome to PD and embolden development of potential probiotic therapies.

 ## Objective